ThibaultFeugere/vulnerable-symfony/README.md

 # vulnerable-symfony

-Vulnerable Symfony aims to make everyone aware of common OWASP Top 10 risks and other common issues.
+Vulnerable Symfony aims to make everyone aware of common OWASP Top 10 risks and other common issues that we encounter in business.

+Symfony projects are relatively secure if :

+- you are up-to-date
+- you don't have legacy code, or you are at least aware and maintain it
+- you often test your product

+Nota bene : this is why DevSecOps philosophy can be usefull.
+It provides support from the design of a feature to delivery.

 ## Top 10 OWASP